sugarlabs/GSoC/Ideas-2025.md

 **Description**<br>

-Sugar pioneered peer editing in its Write activiy.
+Sugar pioneered peer editing in its Write activity.
 However, the Write Activity has never had any serious support for grammar correction (just spell check) and none of the more recent developments around AI-assisted writing.
 The goal of this project is to add AI-assistance